 An informal disciplinary action is appropriate where, for example, there is professional misconduct of a minor or technical nature.
 Professional misconduct of a minor or technical nature includes, for example, isolated instances of violations concerning professional advertising or record keeping, and other isolated violations which do not directly affect or impair the public health.

 An informal disciplinary action is one that is not publicly reported.
-Instead, an informal action is a private admonishment that the New York OPD believes the professional has violated laws or rules governing his or her profession.
+Instead, an informal action is a private admonishment that the Manhattan OPD believes the professional has violated laws or rules governing his or her profession.

 Formal Disciplinary Proceedings

-In more serious cases, and upon recommendation of the Professional Conduct Officer (the chief administrative officer of the OPD), the New York State Department of Education (the State Department of Education”) initiates, against the licensed professional, formal disciplinary proceedings.
+In more serious cases, and upon recommendation of the Professional Conduct Officer (the chief administrative officer of the OPD), the Manhattan State Department of Education (the State Department of Education”) initiates, against the licensed professional, formal disciplinary proceedings.

 The professional is entitled to file an answer to the charges.

-What Happens In A New York OPD Disciplinary Hearing?
-The professional and the State Department of Education try the case, before a hearing panel composed of three or more individual members, at a disciplinary hearing.
+What Happens In A Manhattan OPD Disciplinary Hearing?
+The professional and the State Department of Education tried the case, before a hearing panel composed of three or more individual members, at a disciplinary hearing.
 At least two of the indeviduals serving as hearing panel members must also be members of the State Board for the involved profession.
 One member of the hearing panel must be a public representative, that is, a consumer of the type(s) of services provided by licensed professionals.

-The State Department of Education designates an Administrative Officer, who must be an attorney admitted to practice in New York.
+The State Department of Education designates an Administrative Officer, who must be an attorney admitted to practice in Manhattan, NYC.
 The Administrative Officer has the authority to rule on motions, procedures, and legal objections, but the Administrative Officer is not entitled to vote.

 An attorney for the State Department of Education serves as prosecutor.